Milestone-Proposal:Linux-based Supercomputing

 Historical Significance

-Since the 1960s, high performance computing (also called supercomputing or HPC) has contributed to scientific discoveries, engineering advances, and business innovation.
-Supercomputers have helped make cars and planes safer and more fuel efficient, enabled more accurate prediction of severe storms, contributed to oil and gas discoveries and to advancing renewable energy, and become a mainstream tool in sectors ranging from financial services to medicine and healthcare to entertainment.
-But it wasn’t until the 1990s that supercomputing became available beyond the confines of government labs and top-tier research universities.
-Research scientist David Bader, then a faculty member at the University of New Mexico, had been experimenting with commodity-based off-the-shelf (COTS) supercomputers since he was a doctoral student at the University of Maryland in the mid 1990s, as a solution that could be easier and cheaper to implement than traditional supercomputers.
-Bader continued that work when he came to UMN in 1998, when he became a Principal Investigator with National Science Foundation’s National Computational Science Alliance and developed the first Linux-based supercomputer.
-Called “Roadrunner,” the system was the first true Linux supercomputer provided to the general research community, offering the high-speed interconnections and low latency needed for high performance.
+Research scientist David Bader, then a faculty member at the University of New Mexico, had been experimenting with commercial off-the-shelf (COTS) supercomputers since he was a doctoral student at the University of Maryland in the mid 1990s, as a solution that could be easier and cheaper to implement than traditional supercomputers.
+Bader continued that work when he came to UNM in 1998, when he received funding from the National Science Foundation’s National Computational Science Alliance to support his development of the a Linux-based supercomputer.
+Called “Roadrunner,” the system was the first Linux supercomputer provided to the general research community, offering the high-speed interconnections and low latency needed for high performance.
 This approach quickly changed HPC; in 2024 Linux-based systems are the foundation for 98% of HPC systems sold.
-Roadrunner opened up HPC to new communities of users and energized an international open source community dedicated to software and hardware development.
-In 2022, Hyperion Research found that over the last 25 years, Linux-based HPC contributed to the development of products worth more than $100 trillion and to countless research discoveries.
-Most recently, Linux-based HPC helped scientists understand and address COVID-19.

 Linux-based supercomputing reshaped the supercomputing landscape by making it more open, accessible, and collaborative.
 It has driven technological innovation, supported scientific advancement across numerous fields, and delivered broad societal benefits.
 Below are some examples of this game-changing impact.

-Technological Advances: The development of Linux-based HPC meant that a popular open source operating system became the underlying “language” of supercomputing, Linux replaced a fragmented landscape of proprietary software and hardware dominated by vendors and meant to run on specific HPC frameworks.
+- Technological Advances: The development of Linux-based HPC meant that a popular open source operating system became the underlying “language” of supercomputing, Linux replaced a fragmented landscape of proprietary software and hardware dominated by vendors and meant to run on specific HPC frameworks.
 In contrast, open source Linux could run in different HPC environments, allowing easier collaboration and compatibility across different hardware and with different software packages.
-Simple economics also fueled the Linux-based HPC revolution, since using commodity off-the-shelf (COTS) components drastically reduced the cost of building and maintaining supercomputing systems.
+Simple economics also fueled the Linux-based HPC revolution, since using commercial off-the-shelf (COTS) components drastically reduced the cost of building and maintaining supercomputing systems.
 Expensive, proprietary supercomputers were no longer the only option, and HPC was accessible to a broader range of organizations, including smaller universities and business users.

-Linux-based systems are not only cheaper to build and deploy, but more scalable and flexible than traditional supercomputers.
+- Linux-based systems are not only cheaper to build and deploy, but more scalable and flexible than traditional supercomputers.
 Linux’s modular, scalable architecture means that Linux-based supercomputers can grow in size and complexity to meet the changing needs of users.
 New software packages can be implemented to serve new communities of users, and nodes can be added to meet increasing computational demands.
 Linux systems have played an important role in the effort to develop exascale supercomputers capable of one quintillion operations per second.
-Linux-based supercomputing has also led to innovations that addressed performance bottlenecks (e.g., the first use of Myrinet and multiple network layers in Roadrunner), and has fostered a shift towards more open, modular, and customizable computing environments.
+Linux-based supercomputing has also led to innovations that addressed performance bottlenecks (e.g., the first use of a COTS high-performance interconnection network and multiple network layers in Roadrunner), and has fostered a shift towards more open, modular, and customizable computing environments.

-Accelerating Science, Engineering and Business: Linux supercomputers are a tool used in drug discovery, precision medicine, structural analysis, the design of crashworthy vehicles, structural design and analysis, climate modeling, risk assessment, civil engineering design, anti-terrorism, and most recently, to power artificial intelligence (AI) applications.
+- Accelerating Science, Engineering and Business: Linux supercomputers are a tool used in drug discovery, precision medicine, structural analysis, the design of crashworthy vehicles, structural design and analysis, climate modeling, risk assessment, civil engineering design, anti-terrorism, and most recently, to power artificial intelligence (AI) applications.
 The examples of its impact are many, including seismic simulations to develop hazard maps to protect property and save lives.
 Linux HPC helped researchers at the Centers for Disease Control (CDC) create a detailed model of the hepatitis C virus, a major cause of liver disease with an annual healthcare cost of about $9 billion in the U.S. alone.
 Linux supercomputers enabled the development of a computer model that comprehensively simulates the human heart down to the cellular level – potentially helping to reduce coronary heart disease, which costs the U.S. more than $100 billion each year.

-In business, GE has used Linux supercomputing to understand turbine behavior and gain a competitive advantage in fuel efficiency.
+- In business, GE has used Linux supercomputing to understand turbine behavior and gain a competitive advantage in fuel efficiency.
 Automotive and engine manufacturers use Linux HPC to develop next generation engines that use less fuel and could save more than $1 billion per year in fuel costs.

-Improving Diversity and Access: The benefits of the Linux supercomputing revolution extend far beyond the economic value of the work done on Linux-based machines.
+- Improving Diversity and Access: The benefits of the Linux supercomputing revolution extend far beyond the economic value of the work done on Linux-based machines.
 Linux-based supercomputers built from commercially available servers greatly reduced the cost of high-end computing and meant that smaller universities, research centers, and businesses could utilize these systems.
 This democratization of supercomputing has brought new and diverse perspectives into the communities that have traditionally used supercomputing and has given new communities the chance to use supercomputing.

 Summary: Linux supercomputers also contribute to creating a better world through applications in public safety, healthcare, environmental sustainability, cybersecurity, and much more.
 As the global economy changes and worldwide challenges threaten our wellbeing, Linux supercomputers continue to be the powerhouse systems that drive economic growth, solve problems, and ensure our safety.